 Development Approval Process

-This second Development Application is currently being considered by Hobart City Council, and have advertised the details of this Development Application.
-This statutory notification (advertising) period has now ended, and Nexus Hospitals would like to thank all those who submitted representations to Council indicating their support for the proposed development.
+A third Development Application is currently being considered by Hobart City Council who have advertised this Development Application.
+The statutory notification (advertising) period has now ended, and Nexus Hospitals would like to thank all those who submitted representations to Council indicating their support for the development.

 Latest projects news